-Parents/carers are informed of situation, steps required for improvement and next steps if there is no improvement in pupil behaviour.
-Pupil returns to class to aim to get back to gold.
+Parents/carers are informed of the situation, steps required for improvement and next steps if there is no improvement in pupil behaviour.

 C. Parent/Carer meeting

 This may include reviewing and developing pupil targets or developing an Individual Behaviour Plan